 In the foreign exchange market, the main players are the banks.
 Apart from banks, there are travel agents, money changers and others who are given restricted licenses to deal in foreign exchanges.
 Other participants in the foreign exchange market are individuals, firms, governments and occasionally the international agencies.
 The foreign exchange market has some features which make it a near-perfect market.
-Various credit instruments used to transfer funds by banks are demand drafts, travellers' cheques, bills of exchange, international credit cards, international money orders, etc.

-(b) Debt market
+Various credit instruments used to transfer funds by banks are demand drafts, travellers' cheques, bills of exchange, international credit cards, international money orders, etc. (b) Debt market (Q. No. 6 of WBSU on paper of 2015)

-Ans: Debt is an obligation or liability arising from the borrowing of finance or the taking of goods or services on credit, i.e., against an obligation to pay later.
-There are various kinds of debt instruments specifying terms and conditions of debt.
-The market in which such debt instruments (i.e., bonds and debentures) are traded is called debt market.
-It includes both money market and capital market comprising new issue market and secondary market.

-8. Discuss the objectives of credit rating.

-9. State the limitations of credit rating.

-10. Discuss the SEBI regulations regarding the registration of merchant banking.
+- 8. Discuss the objectives of credit rating.
+(Section 10.8.2) 9.
+State the limitations of credit rating.
+(Section 10.12) - 10.
+Discuss the SEBI regulations regarding the registration of merchant banking.

-11. Discuss the objectives and functions of State Financial Corporations.

-- 12. Explain the causes of variation in interest rate.
-(Now out of syllabus of C.U.) - 13.
+11. Discuss the objectives and functions of State Financial Corporations 5.
+(Section 3.10) 12.
+Explain the causes of variation in interest rate.
+(Sections 5.4 & 5.5) 13.
 Discuss the recent changes in interest rate structure in India.
-(Now out of syllabus of C.U.)

-14. Write a note on the call money market.

-- 15. What do you mean by investors' protection?
+(Section 5.8.3) 14.
+Write a note on the call money market.
+(Section 7.9) 15.
+What do you mean by investors' protection?
 Discuss the role of media in investors' protection.
-(Sections 9.1 & 9.8.4) - 16.
+Sections 9.1 & 9.8.4) 16.
 Discuss the role of SEBI in investors' protection.
+Sections 9.6 & 9.8.1)